by Mary Koloroutis, MSN, RN

 In a relationship-based organization, the hiring process must be as respectful and welcoming for candidates going through interviews as the organization’s admissions process is for new patients.
 If our commitment to respectful care means that we wouldn’t keep a patient waiting without information or fail to return a family member’s phone call, that same commitment must extend to the way we treat every person coming into our organization.

 Candidates know intuitively that the way they are shepherded through the hiring process parallels the way they will be treated as employees.
-It only makes sense that we would want people in our organizations who notice whether human interactions and processes are respectful or not.
+It only makes sense that we would want the kind of people in our organizations who notice whether human interactions and processes are respectful or not.
 The hiring process is a way to demonstrate to compassionate, self-aware candidates that we are an organizational match to their way of being.
 This means keeping appointments as promised, returning phone calls promptly, and following up exactly as we say we will.

-It is in the hiring process that candidates reach their first conclusions about the organization.
 Examine your current hiring practices with these questions in mind:

 - How would candidates rate the intake process on a scale of 1 to 10?
 (10 being very personal and friendly; 1 being very impersonal and not friendly)